Lebanese bank workers let go as currency crash bites

 The previous dismissal protocol meant that laid-off employees only received 16 months’ salary in compensation for arbitrary dismissal.

-However, some banks have chosen to compensate their employees with 24 months of salary in addition to other incentives, in order to avoid clashes with laid-off staff.
+However, some banks have chosen to compensate their employees with 24 months of salary in addition to other incentives, to avoid clashes with laid-off staff.

 Al-Hajj said: “In addition to the mass layoffs, another problem that is as serious as the first one has emerged: The devaluation of employee salaries and its tragic repercussions on the living conditions of the Lebanese.